Cat overdose on amitriptyline

 One way to recognize if your cat has taken too much Amitriptyline is through their behavior and physical symptoms.
 Keep an eye out for unusual changes in their behavior, such as increased sedation or excitability, restlessness, or excessive vocalization.
 Additionally, they may experience a lack of coordination or difficulty walking.

-See also Amitriptyline facial swelling
+See also Amitriptyline therapy

 Physical symptoms of Amitriptyline overdose in cats can include dilated pupils, abnormal heart rate, decreased body temperature, and dry mouth.
 It is important to note that these symptoms may vary depending on the severity of the overdose and the individual cat.